Read this article to understand:

 This also means shifting a paradigm of finance itself: industry players need to understand they don’t have to passively accept the level of risk of the system but can instead try to influence it.

-To change mindsets in financial services, Jess Foulds, senior manager for global responsible investment at Aviva Investors, recommends an array of approaches to change incentives – embedding long-term value creation in individuals’ assessments, for instance – and education, including MBAs and the CFA.29
+To change mindsets in financial services, Jess Foulds, senior manager for global responsible investment at Aviva Investors, recommends using an array of approaches to change incentives – embedding long-term value creation in individuals’ assessments, for instance – and education, including MBAs and the CFA.12

-Sandrine Dixson-Declève, Earth4All project lead and co-president of the Club of Rome, says: “For governments, we recommend moving beyond a singular focus on economic growth to include natural and social capital.
-The health of the economy should reflect progress in human development and ecosystem resilience.”
+Sandrine Dixson-Declève, Earth4All project lead and co-president of the Club of Rome, says: “For governments, we recommend moving beyond a singular focus on economic growth to include natural and social capital.”

 Tackling the feedback loops